Homophone: Wordplay and games

 Wordplay is particularly common in English because the multiplicity of linguistic influences offers considerable complication in spelling and meaning and pronunciation compared with other languages.

 Malapropisms, which often create a similar comic effect, are usually near-homophones.
 See also Eggcorn.

 Same-sounding phrases

 During the 1980s, an attempt was made to promote a distinctive term for same-sounding multiple words or phrases, by referring to them as "oronyms", (Note: The name oronym was first proposed and advocated by Gyles Brandreth in his book The Joy of Lex (1980), and such use was also accepted in the BBC programme Never Mind the Full Stops, which featured Brandreth as a guest.)

 but since the term oronym was already well established in linguistics as an onomastic designation for a class of toponymic features (names of mountains, hills, etc.), the alternative use of the same term was not well-accepted in scholarly literature.
+Holorime is another word used similarly.

 In various languages

 English

-There are online lists of multinyms.
-In English, concerning groups of homophones (excluding proper nouns), there are approximately 88 triplets, 24 quadruplets, 2 quintuplets, 1 sextet, 1 septet, and 1 octet.
-The octet is: